 Limit the Duration of Hormone Replacement Therapy

-A word to the wise if you are entering menopause, you should know that HRT can affect your risk for breast cancer.
+A word to the wise if you are entering menopause, you should know that hormone replacement therapy (HRT) can affect your risk for breast cancer.
 If you stay on HRT consistently for 3 to 5 years, it can increase your risk.
 You can ask Ron Hoffmann, M.D. to lower the dose or recommend other options for you.

 Follow Guidelines and Take Preventative Action